BestReviews is reader-supported and may earn an affiliate commission. Details

 Made with a polyester material.
 Each particular costume in this set is easy to put on, with the rock and paper secured via waist ties and shoulder straps.
 Will fit a range of sizes.
+Thanks to the wide design of the individual pieces.

 Material is not the most durable.